Eddio0141/UniTAS/features/movie-processor.md

   - List of methods in a class??
   - If method needs to be called from outside, either have a method that takes those methods, or have an event for subscribing, which is then wrapped in the "list of methods in a class"

-## MainMethod
-Takes opcode list, stores for later use

 ## AddMethod
 Takes opcode list and name, stores for use from main method